Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 > Do any of you look back?
 > For those that do: You see that shadow with the glowing eyes stood beside Gunner and when you blink again it is gone ...

 As you journey onwards through the city you do take a moment to appreciate the sheer beauty of this city of the dead.
 Its allure is matched by the backdrop of everclear skies and the rich, luscious farmland fields.
 Gunner's map takes you down through some winding alleyways and finally you are faced with a door down a quiet, dimly lit alley.
-The soft soothing sound of jazz seems to sneak past the barrier and flow out into the corridor.
+The soft soothing sound of jazz seems to permeate past the barrier and flow out into the corridor.

 **PLAYER ACTION:**
 >What do you do?
->Upon a successful knock -- There is a click and the door creaks open and the jazz music gets a little louder, stood infront of you is a skeleton in a luxurious velvet maroon suit.
+>Upon a successful knock -- There is a click and the door creaks open and the jazz music gets a little louder, stood in front of you is a skeleton in a luxurious velvet maroon suit.
 It looks each of you up and down, nods and gestures for you to follow it in.

 ```STOP MEDIEVAL TOWN```